 Ledum pal 30 and 200 are useful for acute pain.
 Give 4 globules, 3 times a day for pain for 4 days depending on the severity of the pain.

 Lycopodium acts best for pain in the hands and feet region.
 Acute pain associated with dryness of the palm and sole region.
-A patient complains of numbness of hands and feet; tearing pain in legs at night; and swelling and stiffness of knees.
+The patient complains of numbness of hands and feet; tearing pain in legs at night; and swelling and stiffness of knees.

-A patient has a history of psoriasis.
+The patient has a history of psoriasis.
 Brown spots appear here and there on the body, which increases after exposure to heat.

 Dose and Potency: Lycopodium 30 is useful potency.
 Give 4 globules of Lycopodium 30, at night for 7 days.